 “Our team of cardiologists and cardiac-certified nurses and technicians has outperformed our expectations for delivering world-class patient care,” said Dr. Jean Cacciabaudo, PBMC’s Medical Director, who is also a prominent cardiologist.
 “We expected their performance of technically excellent cardiac care.
 We had not expected the overwhelming praise from our patients for the compassion, care, and communication quality they have experienced in their interactions with our staff.”

 “We have also exceeded expectations in answering the volume of patient needs,” said Dr. Stanley Katz, PBMC’s Chair of Cardiology and one of the pioneers of interventional cardiology on Long Island.
 “Our original projections suggested a significant need for catheterization procedures, but we have been experiencing a much higher-than-anticipated rate.
 Fortunately, we are well equipped to handle the volume.”

 To date, PBMC’s Cardiac Catheterization Laboratory performed 1,470 cardiac catheterizations and 250 artery-opening stent placements, including interventional treatments for 65 patients who were experiencing life-threatening STEMI heart attacks.

 The Cath Lab is currently housed in one of the high-tech surgical suites of PBMC’s Kanas Center for Advanced Surgery.
-Next year, a second Cath Lab suite will be opened when the Kanas Regional Heart Center’s facilities are relocated to PBMC’s new Critical Care Tower, which is nearing completion.
+Next year, a second Cath Lab suite will be opened when the Kanas Regional Heart Center’s facilities are relocated to PBMC’s new Corey Critical Care Pavilion, which is nearing completion.
 The Tower will also house an expanded Emergency Department, Peconic Bay Medical Center’s Level III Trauma Center, and a rooftop helipad, to provide a new standard of emergency response capabilities for East End residents.